 New Balance won a $1.5 million payout in China’s Suzhou Intermediate People’s Court for the violation of its trademarked “N” logo by three Chinese shoemakers.
 This landmark win for the company came as a welcome surprise to consumer goods companies in the US and abroad, giving hope that China will continue to honor foreign company’s registered trademarks in a country rife with knockoffs and counterfeits.

 Elsewhere in Asia, four related pharmaceuticals companies are being sued in the High Court of Singapore by the Sentosa Development Corporation for the use of the name “Sentosa” in relation to medical diagnostic instruments.
 Sentosa, an island owned by Singapore, is managed by the development company.
 They allege that the name is a proprietary piece of IP that promotes tourism to the island.
-Vela Holdings, Vela Operations Singapore, Vela Research Singapore, and Vela Diagnostics, who produce medical devices used to diagnose human diseases such as Zika and HIV, are being sought after for an unspecified amount of damages.
+Vela Holdings, Vela Operations Singapore, Vela Research Singapore, and Vela Diagnostics, which produce medical devices used to diagnose human diseases such as Zika and HIV, are being sought after for an unspecified amount of damages.

 Not Such a Good Sport

 Stateside, athletic wear brand Lululemon has filed a lawsuit in the Illinois Northern Court against alleged Chinese counterfeiters for the use of the company’s name in unauthorized website domain names selling counterfeit goods.
 The Canadian company was previously pursuing American sportswear giant Under Armour for trademark and patent infringement relating to sports bras, but the suit was dropped in October of 2017.

 What’s Up Grumpy Cat?